DamoM73/digital-solutions-text-2025/content/05_data_transmission/04_security_management.md

 Work in threes and take the roles of Alice, Bob and Eve.

-1. Alice and Bob agree and publicly share a prime modulus
+1. Alice and Bob agree and publicly share a **prime modulus**
-2. Alice and Bob agree and publicly share a generator
+2. Alice and Bob agree and publicly share a **generator**
-3. Alice and Bob both choose a private key
+3. Alice and Bob both choose a **private key** and keep this to themselves.
-4. Exchange of public keys
+4. Exchange of public keys:

    - Alice and Bob perform the following calculation (in Python) and share the results publicly: